AnnaZemtsova/testTask/README.md

  -   No duplicate code parts
  -   The names of variables / classes / methods correspond to their purpose
- -   The principle of Sole Responsibility is preserved - each class / method performs only its own function, performs it fully and nothing more.
+ -   The principle of Single Responsibility is preserved - each class / method performs only its own function, performs it fully and nothing more.
  -   The principle remains: the code is open for extension, closed for modification.
     This is usually achieved by creating interfaces and using abstract entities.